It is the fastest three hours in media, Rushlimbaugh, and the Excellence in Broadcasting Network.

 I didn't research it.

-Um I I didn't, I didn't know what I was stepping into, which probably was a good thing.
+I didn't know what I was stepping into, which probably was a good thing.

 And it pretty much was Greenfield going through a series of questions saying, Do you really believe X?

-And he was polite.
+And it was polite.

-It was not none of it was rude or challenging.
+It was not, none of it was rude or challenging.

 You really, really think that's what feminism has become.

-And so not really knowing where I was, because of my own laziness and lack of research.
+And so not really knowing where I was because of my own laziness and lack of research.

 And by the way, everybody knew I was going there, but nobody told me what it was about either.